 No B horizons.
 Pedogenetic horizons are lacking apart from a rudimentary topsoil.

 Fresh or weakly weathered.
-Coarse fragments and sand particles are generally without coatings, although clasts in some screes may have weathering rinds.
+Coarse fragments and sand particles are generally without coatings, although rock fragments in some screes may have weathering rinds.

 Inherited mineralogy.
 The soil mineralogy is very similar to that of the parent material and a range of mineralogy classes is possible.